gustaveWPM/phony/README.md

 - Deterministic generation (Finite generator)
 - Unsafe mode (to force a subpool upsert)
 - Configurable generator:
+    - i18n configuration template
     - Country code
-    - Operator code
+    - Operator codes
-    - Rules for the generation of the pseudo-random tail element
+    - Fine-tuning rules for the generation of the pseudo-random tail element

 ## How to run